jalakoo/neo4j-uploader-gcf/README.md

 ## Notes
 Time to process:

+neo4j_uploader v0.4.0
+- 100 Nodes
+- 100 relationships
+- 1000 properties
+Should take about 6 seconds to upload

-200 Nodes
+- 500 Nodes
-300 relationships
+- 500 relationships
-1300 properties
+- 10000 properties

-Currently takes about 15 seconds to process
+Should take about 6-8 seconds to upload

+- 1000 Nodes
+- 1000 Relationships
+- 10000 Properties
+Takes about 10 seconds